MyPureCloud/user-provisioning-scripts-js/docs/module4_creating_webrtc_phones.md

 In this final module you used the Genesys Cloud API to:

 1. Create a WebRTC Phone for an user.
-2. Lookup the underlying station for that user and deal with the eventual consistency desing of the API.
+2. Lookup the underlying station for that user and deal with the eventual consistency design of the API.
 3. Assign the WebRTC Phone to the User.

 # Reference